Will the tax bill be in my name this year?

 If I have an escrow account for my taxes, will I receive a tax bill?

-No. The tax bill will be mailed to the lending institution where you have your escrow, providing the lending institution has requested it.
-Should you receive the tax bill, please forward it to the lending institution.
+An informational statement only will be mailed to you.
+If you do not have an escrow with the company listed, please pay from this statement.
+The tax statement will be mailed to the lending institution where you have your escrow, providing the lending institution has requested it.